The person appointed by the court to manage one's estate when he or she dies without leaving a will. Administrators have the same duties as executors.

 The total property or assets held by an individual as defined for federal estate tax purposes.

 An individual legally appointed to manage the rights and/or property of a person incapable of taking care of his or her own affairs.

-A type of trust created during one's lifetime to hold property for the benefit of him/herself or another person.
+A type of trust created during one's lifetime to hold property for the benefit of himself/herself or another person.